wp-plugins/paypal-subscription-button/readme.txt

 == Description ==

+Notice: Version 1.2.2-alpha is out and beta is coming very soon.
+Check it out here: http://t.co/TFxwW6n

 Integrates Paypal Subscription and Buy Now button into Wordpress.
 This plugin is primarily for membership sites.

 I created this plugin because I couldn't find one that integrates well and FREE.
 So far, all of the paypal plugins I tested are broken. :-) I hope this one will finally end the agony of the people who seek the same functionality as me.